Show the code

 from math import ceil

-While there is a lot of theoritical explanation of the sinc resampling algorithm on the internet, there is unfortunately not a lot of simple practical examples as the implementation are usually heavily optimized and designed to support real-time scenario.
+While there is a lot of theoretical explanation of the sinc resampling algorithm on the internet, there is unfortunately not a lot of simple practical examples as the implementation are usually heavily optimized and designed to support real-time scenario.
 This article will try to provide a simple implementation of the algorithm based on the CCRMA description article.
 You can find a plain Python script containing the code used in this article here.

 First, let’s get our python imports out of the way.

 Let’s define a function that will build our sinc table for us.
-The sinc table will only contain the “right-wing” of the symmetric FIR filter.
+The sinc table will only contain the “right wing” of the symmetric FIR filter.
 This function will also return a table of differences between successive FIR samples which will be useful to speed up our linear interpolation later on.

 def build_sinc_table(num_zeros, samples_per_crossing):